gwen-interpreter/gwen-web/README.md

 Why Gwen-web?
 -------------
-So you can do web automation with Gherkin features like this..
+So you can drive automation with Gherkin features like this..
 ```gherkin
    Feature: Google search